s223929/41934---Advanced-BIM-Materials/A3/README.md

 The tool ends here - thank you for trying it out!

-If you are intrested, the flowchart for our tool is illustrated in the figure below:
+If you are interested, the flowchart for our tool is illustrated in the figure below:

 **BPMN-diagram**
 ![BPMN](IMG/Group-32.svg)